lab2023/lab2023.com/source/posts/2014-10-13-what_is_the_vagrant_and_properties_of_vagrant.md

 ```bash
 $ vagrant destroy
 ```
-But for the built again to your project only below commands it's enough.
+But for building your project again only the command below is enough.

 ```bash
 $ vagrant up